ChantalAG/Deep-Leaning-/README.md

 ## Findings
 #### Which model has a lower loss?
+The closing price model had a lower loss, it was better able to predict the expected outcome when compared to the FNG predictor.

 #### Which model tracks the actual values better over time?
+The closing price model tracks the actual values better over time.

 #### Which window size works best for the model?
+It was found that a window size of 10 worked best for the model.

 ## Contributors
 Chantal Garnett